-41. It shall not be lawful for any person to bury nightsoil otherwise than in a pit or trench in such a manner and to such a depth as to provide that it shall have a covering of earth of at least 6 in. when the pit or trench is closed.
-42. No nightsoil shall be buried within 50 ft. of any dwelling
+41. It shall not be lawful for any person to bury nightsoil otherwise than in a pit or trench in such a manner and to such otherwise than in a pit or trench in such a manner and to such a depth as to provide that it shall have a covering of earth of at least 6 in. when the pit or trench is closed.

-42. No mgntsoi shall be buried within 50 ft. of any dweling or within 60 ft. of any well.
+42. No nightsoil shall be buried within 50 ft. of any dwelling or within 60 ft. of any well.
 A pit may be used instead of a movable receptacle, provided such pit does not communicate directly with subsoil water.
 The aperture of the seat shall be provided with a cover, which must be kept over the aperture when the seat is not in use.
 The seat and walls surrounding the space below the seat shall be made fly-proof.
 In no case shall the height of the excrete within the pit be allowed to rise to within 6 in. of the surface of the ground.